This is the very first time Jim Steinmeyer Windshear illusion secret exposed and explained in full.

 If you know about stage illusion designing, the deep base is meant for concealing people or things.

-In this case, it is to store or hide another spinning fan, besides the battery for electrical power.
+In this case, it is to store or hide another horizontal spinning fan, besides the battery for electrical power.

 Yes, there is another working fan lying horizontally hidden inside the prop base with an accompanied lighting.